Innovation

 *Alaska natural resource.

-Cobalt chrome has high wear resistance and the surface can be electropolished to a smooth surface to prevent contamination.
+Cobalt chrome has high wear resistance, and the surface can be electropolished to a smooth surface to prevent contamination.
 It is used for joint replacements, hip and shoulder socket replacements, and dental implants.
+Alaska mined metals for medicine like cobalt chrome help create implants that last through decades of movement.

 *Alaska natural resource.

 Stainless steel is durable, non-toxic, non-corrosive/corrosion-resistant, and easily cleaned and sterilized.
-It is used in many types of medical appliances and medical implants that have become commonplace.
-Most surgical tools such as forceps, tweezers, suture staples, and other equipment, are made of stainless steel.
-Certain grades with a high carbon fiber allow it to be heat treated to create sharply edged cutting instruments.
+This mined metal is used in many types of medical appliances and medical implants that have become commonplace.
+Most surgical tools, such as forceps, tweezers, suture staples, and other equipment, are made of stainless steel.
+Certain grades with a high carbon fiber allow it to be heat-treated to create sharply edged cutting instruments.
 (Source: ScienceDirect)

 Stainless steel is also used for orthopedic products such as hip and knee replacement joints, and in screws and plates used to stabilize broken bones.
 Stainless steel mesh is often used for intravascular stents.